Remote Learning Provision

 6. Be kind and helpful to others.

 If someone asks a question, try to help them.
 Be kind and respect of other people’s differences and opinions.
+A virtual classroom is a professional environment.
 We are all in this together and it is important to support and help each other.
 Be courteous and kind, not posting anything you wouldn’t say in our normal classroom.

 7. Always try your very best.